-(w) Income tax
+w.
+Income tax

-(i) Current income tax
+i.
+Current income tax

-Under the current tax legislation, the Fund is not liable to pay Australian income tax provided that its taxable income (including any assessable capital gains) is fully distributed to unitholders each year.
+Under the current tax legislation, ICF is not liable to pay Australian income tax provided that its taxable income (including any assessable capital gains) is fully distributed to unitholders each year.
 Tax allowances for building and fixtures depreciation are distributed to unitholders in the form of the tax-deferred component of distributions.